-The appeal of video games lies in the way that they are constructed, and in the thousands of games to come out since the first one was released in 1958, we have seen many with some of the most creative concepts and ideas.
 One incredible game that Psyonix came up with was Rocket League, an amalgam of soccer and high-powered cars into something that has provided the gaming world with so much action-packed content.
-The game is incredibly fun and no two games are the same, so today we are going to be looking at the numbers behind this game and present you with some Rocket League statistics!
+Beyond its thrilling gameplay, Rocket League revenue has been a testament to its success.
+The game is incredibly fun, and no two games are the same, so today we are going to be looking at the numbers behind this game and present you with some Rocket League statistics!
 We cover topics from various sections of gaming, so if you have any questions like “How much money does the video game industry make?”, we’ve got you covered!

 Rocket League key stats